lab1092/blender-manual_ja/manual/modifiers/modify/vertex_weight.rst

       .. note::

-         All of the channels above are gamma corrected, except for :guilabel:`Intensity`.
+         All of the channels above are gamma corrected, except for *Intensity*.

    Object
-      The object to be used as reference for :guilabel:`Object` mapping.
+      The object to be used as reference for *Object* mapping.

    UV Layer
-      The UV layer to be used for :guilabel:`UV` mapping.
+      The UV layer to be used for *UV* mapping.

 Viewing Modified Weights
 ------------------------

-You can view the modified weights in :guilabel:`Weight Paint` mode.
+You can view the modified weights in *Weight Paint* mode.
 This also implies that you'll have to disable the Vertex Weight modifiers if you want to see the original weights of the vertex group you are editing.